Reyker-Ventura/cis106/Finalproject/deliverable1.md

 * Firewall: a network security device that monitors and filters incoming and outgoing network traffic based on an organization's previously established security policies.

-  *
-  *
-  *

 ## What is a web server?
 Hardware and software side
-The web server is a software and hardware that uses Http(Hypertext Transter protocol)
+The web server is a software and hardware that uses Http(Hypertext Transfer protocol)

 a web server is a computer that stores web server software and a website's component files (for example, HTML documents, images, CSS stylesheets, and JavaScript files).
 A web server connects to the Internet and supports physical data interchange with other devices connected to the web.